acucciniello/acucciniello.com/_posts/2016-12-06-alexa-open-doc-4--Publishing-Process.md

 ## Introduction

 If you have been following along with my previous posts you know that I finished the core functionality of the skill I just created: *Edit Docs*.
 It is a Amazon Echo skill that allows users to edit text in a Google Drive file, and create different types of files using your voice.
 When I finished the functionality a couple of weeks ago I was really excited to see my idea come to fruition so I submitted my skill in Amazon Developer Portal so others could use it.
 Unfortunately it was not that easy and there were a few more things that Amazon wanted me to change before allowing the public to use it.
 I am writing this post hoping that others trying to publish a skill can save time and have their skill published sooner.
-The process took two weeks in total, with Amazon failing my certification five separate times.
+The process took two weeks in total, with Amazon failing my certification four separate times.
 Let's start with the first submission.

 ## Submission #1